 In TABLE~\ref{tab1}, the results illustrate two points.
 First, distribution fitting methods are effective in suppressing mode collapse.
 Learning a static dataset's distribution is easier, so our baseline also achieves good performance.
 However, with GDF and LDF, generated modes are still noticeably increased, and the KL is also lower.
 Second, the results with GDF are only slightly better than those with LDF, which indicates that LDF can match the real distribution.
 Therefore, LDF is also effective for combating mode collapse.

-Second, we produce the stacked images in the training process to compare with other methods.
+Second, we produce the stacked images in the training process to fairly compare with other methods.
 As mentioned, the real distribution is unknown in this case, so only LDF is utilized.

 In TABLE~\ref{tab2}, the first six rows are directly copied from~\cite{pacgan}.
 It is obvious that LDF achieves competitive performance.
 However, the performance does not reach the best, which is not as good as PacDCGAN2~\cite{pacgan}.
 We consider that it is because the batch size is not large enough.
 In LDF, the mean and standard deviation of generated data will be matched by those of a batch.
 Therefore, we consider that a large batch size will benefit LDF.
-To verify the guess, we use different batch sizes to train the models.
+To validate the hunch, we use different batch sizes to train the models.